monpham228/HyperAgent/README.md

 );

 console.log(response);
+await agent.closeAgent();
 ```

-A list of all parameters supported can be seen on our [docs](https://docs.hyperbrowser.ai/reference/sdks/node/sessions)
+A list of all parameters supported can be seen in our [docs](https://docs.hyperbrowser.ai/reference/api-reference/sessions#post-api-session)

 ## Contributing